alvanrahimli/dots-cli/README.md

 ## TODO (server)
 ### Functionality:
 - Is not planned
-- Should support retrieving by manifest id (or name)
+- DISCUSS: Should we support retrieving by manifest id (or name)?

 ### UX (Perhaps UI in future)
 - Discuss architecture